Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ## Personality
 Ljörn is an introverted man who carries a calm demeanour.
 Although many people see him as unsociable, he maintains his politeness by responding appropriately and bowing his head, especially to his elders or superiors.
 He also tries to be reasonable, wanting to be seen as a good person.

 However, Ljörn is deeply flawed once the cracks start showing.
 He has trouble expressing his emotions properly, especially his wants, needs, and things like love (he always hesitates or avoids them).
-Furthermore, he is amoral, stubborn with his decisions, and easily angered, although he can be forgiving.
+Furthermore, he is stubborn with his decisions and easily angered, although he can be forgiving.

 At heart, Ljörn is a peaceseeker and tries to avoid confrontations, but he pessimistically views war as a necessary and eventual thing.